Managing Alerts

 Sort the listed monitors by name or by typing/selecting monitor tags.

-Import a monitor by choosing or dragging multiple files—in JSON—from your hard drive to import them into the system as monitors.
+Import a monitor by uploading JSON files from your hard drive to import them into the system as monitors.

 All imported items will be categorized as custom content.